bilal-5563/Assignment-12/README.md

 ### 🔧 Purpose
-1. Created a Dockerfile which uses the nginx image 2.which have a custome index.html
+1. Created a Dockerfile which uses the nginx image
+2. which have a custome index.html
-3.Also Have an HEALTHCHECK instruction for certain intervals
+3. Also Have an HEALTHCHECK instruction for certain intervals

 ### ▶️ How to Run